Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Arnold-type principle for Hamiltonian homeomorphisms

-In this section, we use the previous results to prove an Arnold-type theorem for a hameomorphism of a cotangent bundle in a purely sheaf-theoretic method.
+In this section, we use the previous results to prove an Arnold-type theorem for a Hamiltonian homeomorphism of a cotangent bundle in a purely sheaf-theoretic way.
 Throughout this section, we assume that $M$ is compact.